Amusement Park Organisations

 The UK Parks: A to Z of Official Websites

 • Adventure Island.
-Established for over 50 years, this large amusement park by the Pier at Southend-on-Sea has recently changed its name from Peter Pan's Playground to Adventure Island and virtually doubled in size.
+Established for over 50 years, this amusement park by the Pier at Southend-on-Sea has changed its name from Peter Pan's Playground to Adventure Island and virtually doubled in size.
 It has a mixture of new and old attractions.
-The Web site includes everything you need to plan your day out.

 • Atlantis Adventure Park.
-New fun park at Bideford's Atlantic Village Factory Outlet Centre.
+Operated by the nearby The Big Sheep, this new fun park at Bideford's Atlantic Village Factory Outlet Centre is for younger children.

 • Barry Island Pleasure Park.
 Historic amusement park near Cardiff still hangs on by a thread...